mrmurilo75/mrmurilo75.github.io/_projects/s4ge-static-site-generator/inspirations.md

 ### Future Features

+* Add templates with simple things that can be included in source - see [urubu's feature][urubu-template-contructs]
 * Precision linking (kinda like how the bible has passages that can be refered with precision.
 MVC would be linking on hX tags - this requires a tags)
 * Backlinkg (Optional)
 * Generated Graph of connection (like [Obsidian])